Skip to navigation Skip to content

 Life Certificates may be issued by Switzerland on an ad hoc basis.

-Swiss Life Certificates can be certified by an officer of the department.
+Swiss Life Certificates can be certified by an officer of Services Australia.

-For information assisting customers with Life Certificates, see Assisting customers to claim a foreign pension.
+For information on helping customers with Life Certificates, see Assisting customers to claim a foreign pension.

 Customers in Australia are sent notices at grant.
 Customers outside Switzerland will only receive notices for indexation on request.